lofsgaard/finpy/README.md

 ## Features

-- Imports transaction data from CSV files in the `db/data/` directory or via the `/transactions` upload endpoint.
+- Imports transaction data via the `/transactions` upload endpoint.
 - Maps and cleans up CSV columns to match the `Transactions` database model.
 - Stores transactions in a SQLite database (`db/database.db`).
 - Provides a REST API endpoint to fetch all transactions or a single transaction by ID.